88-degrees/Book-of-Changes/appendix02s1.md

 'The nourishing of virtue' appears especially in line 6; all the other lines belong to the 'helping of the people.'

 The subject of line 1 has entered into the work of his father, and brings it about that his father is looked on as blameless.
 The 'due mean' of line 2 is according to the caution in the Text.
-The Khang-hsî editors interpret the explanation of line 5 as = 'he takes up (the course of his father) with all his virtue.'
+The [**Kāngxī**](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors interpret the explanation of line 5 as = 'he takes up (the course of his father) with all his virtue.'
 I think they are wrong.

 292:XIX 'The earth descending or approaching the marsh' is, according to Kû Hsî, symbolical of the approach of superiors to the inferior people, and then the two predicates about the superior man are descriptive of him in that approach, the instruction being symbolised by Tui, and the supporting by [Kūn(䷁)](e59da4kun.md).
-The Khang-hsî editors, wishing to defend the explanation of lin by 'great,' in Appendix VI, which they ascribe to Confucius, say:--'Lin means "great."
+The [**Kāngxī**](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors, wishing to defend the explanation of lin by 'great,' in Appendix VI, which they ascribe to Confucius, say:--'Lin means "great."
 The earth above the waters of the marsh shows how full those waters are, rising to the level of the earth, and thus expressing the idea of greatness.'
 This representation is lame and impotent.

 Kû Hsî says he does not understand what is said on line 2.
 The interpretation in my version is the ordinary one, but I am not satisfied with it.
-The Khang-hsî editors try to solve the difficulty; but I am not able to follow them.
+The [**Kāngxī**](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors try to solve the difficulty; but I am not able to follow them.

 The same editors compare the conclusion of paragraph 6 in the symbolism of hexagram 11.
 'What is external' there, and 'what is internal here,' have, they say, the same reference,--the state, namely, of the whole kingdom, the expressions differing according to the different standpoints from which they are made.
 The view in the translation is that of Kû Hsî.
 It is difficult to hold the balance between them.
 The newer view, perhaps, is the preferable.